The Michael Brady Lynch Firm Spearheads New Pradaxa Bleeding Lawsuits

 It is stories like these that push us to keep fighting for compensation for those injured by Pradaxa.
 In only two years since Pradaxa went to market, it may have caused more than 500 deaths.
 Yet, Boehringer Ingelheim still refuses to acknowledge that Pradaxa is defective and unreasonably dangerous in that the labeling is insufficient to adequately warn physicians and users of the increased risk of excessive and/or uncontrollable bleeding.
 Boehringer Ingelheim settled more than 4,000 of these claims in 2014 alone – paying $650 million.
 Sadly, many consumers who suffered Pradaxa bleeds were unaware of the settlement and many others suffered bleeds after the settlement was finalized.

-You have our word that The Michael Brady Lynch Firm will continue to be the watchdogs against pharmaceutical injustice.
+Also, you have our word that The Michael Brady Lynch Firm will continue to be the watchdogs against pharmaceutical injustice.
 We will continue pioneering suits like the one filed for Charles Adkins and David Simpson against the manufacturers of Pradaxa to seek just compensation and ensure no one else suffers these life-threatening complications.

 If you or a loved one experienced uncontrollable bleeding from using Pradaxa, please call us at 877-513-9517.
 Let’s fight this together.